transformerlab/transformerlab-app/README.md

 - 📝 **Prompt Editing**
   - Easily edit System Messages or Prompt Templates
 - 📜 **Inference Logs**
-  - While doing inference or RAG, wiew a log of the raw queries sent to the LLM
+  - While doing inference or RAG, view a log of the raw queries sent to the LLM

 And you can do the above, all through a simple cross-platform GUI.